 An electrostatic discharge (ESD) simulator, or ESD gun, is a handheld device that tests for immunity to electrostatic discharge in devices and electronic systems.
 Testing with an ESD simulator is vital for device safety and electromagnetic compatibility (EMC).

 The ESD gun recreates an electrostatic discharge in a non-destructive test.
 The pulse from an ESD gun has a high voltage and current to simulate electrostatic discharge from one of three sources: the human body, a charged device, or another machine.
-All three are common sources of static electricity and can damage the Device Under Test (DUT), even posing a safety risk to the user.
+All three are common sources of static electricity and can damage the DUT, even posing a safety risk to the user.

 Choosing the Right ESD Gun Rental